leochien1110/turtlebot3_d435/README.md

 1. Move the robot to drive out of the tunnel
     ```bash
     ./self_drive.py
     ```
+    > Currently this script cannot be terminated, you have to close the terminal.
+ToBeFixed!
+1. Reset the world
+    ```bash
+    ./reset.py
+    ```

 # Import RealSense D435 into your model/wrold